wellingtoneacademy/moodle-mod_accredible/README.md

 Once you've issued the certificate, head over to Accredible to edit the appearance.

 Contact us at support@accredible.com if you have issues.

+## FAQs

+#### Why is nothing showing up?
+I can't see a certificate.

+A certificate isn't created until you've either manually created one or had a student go through the criteria you set on the activity.
+For example if you select some required activities then a certificate won't be created until an enrolled student has completed them.
+Completing an activity or quiz as a course admin won't create a certificate.